-Commented [WD12]: Previous HRB discussion about removing scale and massing, or defining it so it is clear and objective criteria.
+Commented [WD151: Previous HRB discussion about removing scale and massing, or defining it so it is clear and obiective criteria.

-Commented [FJ13R12]: Draft definitions are included in CDC 02.
+Commented [FJ16R15]: Draft definitions are included in CDC 02.
 Concepts also addressed under standard 7 (building additions).

-Commented [WD14]: Previous HRB discussion recommended language to deal with the addition of dormers.
+Commented [WD17]: Previous HRB discussion recommended language to deal with the addition of dormers.

-Commented [WD15]: Previous HRB discussion was to remove second sentence and replace with something similar to the cement fiber siding language as in Chapter 58.
-Focus on the finish/appearance/texture and not the material.
+Commented [WD18]: Previous HRB discussion was to remove second sentence and replace with something similar to the cement fiber siding language as in Chapter 58.
+Focus on the finish/appearance/texture and not the material on similar style buildings of the era, or the era the building style references.
+Vinyl or other materials that do not match those that were typically used on similar style buildings of the era, or the era the building style references, are not permitted.

-Commented [WD16]: The HRB previously discussed combining 10 and 11 into one criteria as they are similar.
+Commented [WD19]: The HRB previously discussed combining 10 and 11 into one criteria as they are similar

-Commented [FJ17R16]: This was discussed again on Nov 17, 2020 and the HRB decided to keep these standards separate.
+Commented [FJ20R19]: This was discussed again on Nov 17, 2020 and the HRB decided to keep these standards separate.